Judge: No proof Trump’s words affected death penalty request

-NEW YORK (AP) — A New York judge says there’s no proof President Donald Trump’s words led to a death penalty prosecution against a man in a New York City bike path attack that killed eight people.
+NEW YORK (AP) — A judge refused Thursday to stop a death penalty prosecution against a man in a New York City bike path attack that killed eight people, saying there’s no proof President Donald Trump’s words affected the Justice Department’s decision to seek death.

-Judge Vernon Broderick ruled Thursday in the case against Sayfullo Saipov (sy-foo-LOH’ sah-YEE’-pawf).
+U.S. District Judge Vernon S. Broderick said the government seemed to have followed usual procedures in deliberating whether to seek death against Sayfullo Saipov if they win a conviction at a trial scheduled for October.
+Prosecutors announced their intention in September.

-Saipov’s lawyers argued that remarks Trump made calling for the death sentence were disqualifying.
+Saipov’s lawyers said Trump irrevocably tainted the legal process when he tweeted in all capital letters a day after the attack that Saipov “SHOULD GET DEATH PENALTY!”

-Broderick says the defense has offered no evidence that Trump’s remarks impacted the decision to seek death.
+Broderick said the defense offered no evidence that Trump’s remarks impacted the decision to seek death.

 Most Read Nation & World Stories